 The Middle Class Tax Relief and Job Creation Act of 2012 created the FirstNet Authority, an independent agency within the U.S. Department of Commerce's National Telecommunications and Information Administration.
-The FirstNet Authority's mission is to ensure the establishment and continuing operation and improvement of the NPSBN, and in 2017 the Authority contracted with AT&T to build, operate, and maintain the network.
+The FirstNet Authority's mission is to ensure the establishment and continuing operation and improvement of the NPSBN, and in 2017, the FirstNet Authority contracted with AT&T to build, operate, and maintain the network.
 The legislation creating FirstNet also allocated 20 megahertz (MHz) of spectrum, known as Band 14, to the FirstNet Authority to ensure a dedicated nationwide network is built to meet the needs of public safety.

-Today, FirstNet provides a reliable broadband communications network that is available in all 50 states, five territories, and the District of Columbia.
+Today, FirstNet provides a reliable broadband communications network that is available in all 50 states, 5 territories, and the District of Columbia, including Tribal lands.
 For Emergency Managers as well as front-line first responders, the availability of the FirstNet network provides secure, prioritized communications before, during, and after incidents, whether they are routine responses, major disasters, or pre-planned events and exercises.
+In February 2024, the FirstNet Authority and AT&T announced an \$8 billion investment initiative that will evolve and expand the FirstNet public safety communications network.
+The FirstNet Authority will invest \$6.3 billion through its network contract with AT&T and anticipates an additional \$2 billion for ongoing investments in coverage enhancements for public safety.
+These strategic investments will expand and evolve FirstNet so public safety stays at the forefront of innovative, lifesaving technologies.